lokidokicoki/lokidokicoki.github.io/_misc/dramatis-personae.md

 ## Tomman
 - Long serving clerk to the Empress
-- Urman, 30 years old, slight build, stutters, a bit autisitic
+- Urman, 30 years old, slight build, stutters, on the spectrum somewhere...

 ## Rippin-meself-orf Scribbler
 - Entrepreneur and aspiring "fast food" (only cos it took awhile to catch...) product salesman.